TshilidziMunyai/SnowFall/README.md

 # SnowFall
-making snow fall with javaScript
+making snow fall with HTML and Javascript